 Seed Funding ($2M-$7M)

-What It Covers: backs design-freeze, benchtop V&V, pre-clinical GLP studies, 510(k)/De Novo
+What It Covers: Backs design-freeze, benchtop V&V, pre-clinical GLP studies, 510(k)/De Novo

 Investor Focus: Technical feasibility, regulatory pathway clarity